auriq/essentia_docs/source/tutorial/rtutorial2.rst

     library(RESS)           # load Essentia's R Integration package

-    mydata <- read.essentia('readquery.sh')          # call read.essentia to execute the essentia statement written in readquery.sh and save their output into R as a dataframe called mydata
+    mydata <- read.essentia('readquery.sh')          # call read.essentia to execute the essentia statement written in readquery.sh and save its output into R as a dataframe called mydata

 We are now free to analyze this data using the massive variety of R functions and methods.
 To get a few quick plots of this data, we run::